Presenting your 2022 DRMA Board of Trustees

 2021 Chairman, John Bertsch

 John Bertsch is the founder, president, and CEO of Detailed Machining Inc., a full service machine shop located in Sidney, Ohio.
 He started the company in 1997 in a one-car garage and has grown it into a 38-person one-stop job shop that caters to all types of manufacturing such as Honda, Toyota, Airstream, and many machine builders.

 John is a 1981 graduate of Anna High School with no collage training but a lot of common since and a passion for building things.
 John is a graduate of the Hobart Institute of Welding Technology, has received Dale Carnegie training, and is active in many of Aileron’s programs.
 John was a mechanic at John Deere and a maintenance technician at Stolle Diversified Products where he became skilled at various manufacturing trades and acquired his supervisory experience.
 He became skilled in HVAC and rebuilding gas and diesel engines before going out on his own and starting Detailed Machining.

 John has been active for several years in DRMA’s government advocacy initiatives, and he’s passionate about promoting manufacturing trades in the 13 Shelby County schools by telling his story to motivate students to pursue careers in the industry.

 John is a president-elect Rotarian, is a board member of the Shelby County Workforce Partnership, and serves on the advisory committee of the Upper Valley Career Center’s manufacturing/machine trades program.
 He was instrumental in re-establishing the program after it closed several years ago.

 John loves to ride motorcycles in the summer and snowmobiling in the winter.
 He has a son and daughter who are both active in the business.

 New Board Members

-Brian will fill a regular seat on the Board.
+Jon will fill a regular seat on the board.

-David will fill the finance seat on the Board.
+Chuck will fill an affiliate seat on the board.